airbnb/knowledge-repo/README.md

 ### TLDR Guide For Contributing

 If you have already set up your system as described below, here is a snapshot of the commands you need to run to upload your knowledge post stored in ~/Documents/my_post.Rmd.
-For Jupyter / iPython Notebooks, the commands are the same, replacing all instances of `Rmd` with `ipynb`.
+For Jupyter / IPython Notebooks, the commands are the same, replacing all instances of `Rmd` with `ipynb`.
 It assumes you have configured the KNOWLEDGE_REPO environment variable to point to your local copy of the knowledge repository.
 The code is written for producing and contributing an ipynb file to make the examples clear, R Markdown files are run by using `Rmd` in place of `ipynb` in each command.

 1. `knowledge_repo create Rmd ~/Documents/my_post.Rmd`, which creates a template with required yaml headers.
 Templates can also be downloaded by clicking "Write a Post!" the web application. *Make sure your post has these headers with correct values for your post*
 2. Do your work in the generated my_post.Rmd file. *Make sure the post runs through from start to finish before attempting to add to the Knowledge Repo!*